florianstijven/TCT/README.md

                       paste0(arm, ":", time_int))
   )
 # Fit a MMRM model to the data set.
 The parameter estimates of this model form
-# the basis to perform the time component tests.
+# the basis to perform the meta time component tests.
 mmrm_fit = analyze_mmrm(data_test)
 ```